 Multiple lines of communication must be considered

 Depending on the type of emergency, you may experience a disruption of normal communication methods.
 For example, during a power outage, your batteries will eventually die.
 Phone lines may be down, taking the internet with them.
 Cell service may be out, too.
-As part of your larger emergency-preparedness plan, consider the following types of emergency communication options:
+As part of your larger child care emergency-preparedness plan, consider the following types of communication options:

 - Social media pages run by your child care center